fiatjaf/noflux-website/content/docs/webhooks.md

 HTTP Authentication
 -------------------

-Miniflux supports HTTP Basic Authentication.
+Noflux supports HTTP Basic Authentication.
-This allows you to password protect the webhook URLs on your web server so that only you and Miniflux can access them.
+This allows you to password protect the webhook URLs on your web server so that only you and Noflux can access them.

 You may provide a username and password via the following URL format: `https://username:password@webhook.example.org/`